hci-lab-um/heuristics-for-test-tool-design/How-To/Navigate-idea-t/starting-with-idea-t.md

 <a name="TopofPage"></a>
-# How to use the heuristics
+# How to use idea-t and the heuristics
 [◄ Go back](README.md)

 This section tells you about different ways to use the heuristics in different situations.